-WMA STATEMENT ON EMBRYONIC STEM CELL RESEARCH
+WMA STATEMENT ON STEM CELL RESEARCH

-Adopted by the 60th WMA General Assembly, New Delhi, India, October 2009
+Adopted by the 60th WMA General Assembly, New Delhi, India, October 2009 and revised by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

-The field of stem cell research has been developing during the last decade and is now one of the fastest growing areas of biotechnology.
+The fields of stem cell research and therapy are among the fastest growing areas of biotechnology.

-Stem cells can be harvested from an established tissue (adult stem cell) or from the blood of the umbilical cord and these sources, for many, create no specific ethical dilemma.
+Stem cells can be harvested from established tissue (adult stem cells) or from the blood of the placenta via the umbilical cord.
+These sources may create no specific ethical dilemmas.

-Stem cells can also be obtained from the embryo (embryonic stem cells).
-Obtaining and using these stem cells raises specific ethical questions and is, for some, problematic.
+Stem cells can also be obtained from an embryo (embryonic stem cells).
+Obtaining and using these stem cells raises specific ethical questions and may be problematic for some people.
+Another source of stem cells valuable for research is induced pluripotent stem cells, which can be generated from adult tissues, and may in some cases be functionally equivalent to embryonic stem cells, although they are not derived from embryos.

-Some legislatures have prohibited obtaining and using embryonic stem cells.
-Others have allowed using so-called spare or excess embryos from assisted reproduction cycles for research purposes, but often the production of embryos solely for research purposes is prohibited.
-Many jurisdictions have no specific legislative provisions with respect to embryonic stem cells.
+Some jurisdictions have prohibited using embryonic stem cells.
+Others have allowed using so-called "spare or excess embryos" from assisted reproduction procedures for research purposes, but the production of embryos solely for research purposes may be prohibited.
+Other jurisdictions have no specific laws or regulations with respect to embryonic stem cells.

-The basis of legal and ethical consideration is that human embryos have a specific and special ethical status.
-This has generated debate amongst ethicists, philosophers, clinicians, scientists, health workers, the public and legislators.
+Human embryos are considered by some people to have a specific and special ethical status.
+This has generated debate amongst ethicists, philosophers, theologians, clinicians, scientists, health workers, the public and legislators.

-Some assisted reproductive technology, specifically in vitro fertilisation, involves the production of embryos outside of the human body.
-In many cases not all of these are needed to achieve pregnancies.
-Those not used, so called "spare or excess embryos", may be donated for the treatment of others or for research or stored for some time and then destroyed.
+In vitro fertilisation involves the production of embryos outside of the human body.
+In many cases, some of the embryos are not used to achieve pregnancies.
+Those not used may be donated for the treatment of others, or for research, or stored for some time and then destroyed.